tinacms/tinacms/packages/react-tinacms-github/README.md

 # react-tinacms-github

-This package provides helpers for setting up TinaCMS to use the Github API, with Github authentication.
+This package provides helpers for setting up TinaCMS to use the Github OAuth API.

 ## Installation